 Authors of empirical papers are required to include a data availability statement in their papers.
 We strongly encourage authors to make their datasets and analysis scripts publicly available, e.g. on repositories like OSF (for peer-review, an anonymized view-only link can be created on OSF).

 To submit a paper, please register on this site (top right) and then log in with your username and password.
 After logging in, you can make a new submission here.
+You will be asked to upload your paper as a PDF file.
+Please make sure that the PDF file is anonymized to ensure double-blind peer review.
+There are no specific formatting requirements for initial submission.
+However, we encourage authors to use our typsetting templates (see section "Style guide" below).

 As "Constructions" is a platinum open-access journal, we have to kindly ask authors to typeset accepted papers themselves.
 We therefore strongly recommend to use our LaTeX template when writing a paper.
 Alternatively, you can use this Word template.
 For using it, you will have to install the free fonts Baskerville and IBM Plex Sans.
 This is not a prerequisite for submitting a paper, though - you can also submit in any other format and do the typesetting after peer review.